mjordan/islandora_confirm_indexed/README.md

 ## Usage

-This module is intended to be enabled and use during large batch ingests to detect whether Fgsearch fails to index objects.
+This module is intended to be enabled during large batch ingests to detect whether Fgsearch fails to index objects.
 It should probably be disabled on production Islandora instances (although will not cause any harm if it is not).

 ## License